Image

 Despite the remainder of regulation play plus two 5-minute overtime periods, neither team could close the deal.
 This is a feather in Shorecrest's cap and a reminder about complacency (perhaps) to Shorewood moving forward.

-Moderate or heavy snow showers, with a high of 42 and low of 28 degrees.
-Overcast during the morning, fog for the afternoon and evening, partly cloudy overnight.
+Sunny, with a high of 60 and low of 44 degrees.
+Sunny in the morning, clear for the afternoon and evening, patchy rain nearby overnight.